barbosaMatheus/home_data_gen/README.md

 # Home Monitoring System Simulator and Data Generator
 Data simulator/generator which mocks a home monitoring system.
 Simulates data output from a home monitoring system.
 The way the data is output is purposely non-uniform and convoluted across the different sensors.
 This is because the idea is to generate a potentially large dataset that can be used to demo a data engineering project where the data is aggregated efficiently and accurately through an EPL pipeline.
 Unless otherwise noted, files will be output in .parquet format due to the potential for the large size.
+Some files may have multiple iterations (i.e.: foo_file(1).parquet, foo_file(2).parquet) if the data becomes too large in RAM.

 For simplicity, the house has 4 rooms, and is shaped like a "T".
 The bottom part of the "T" faces exactly South, the Sun always rises exactly in the East and sets exactly to the West.
 The Sun rises at 06\:00 and sets at 18\:00, it is directly overhead at 12\:00.
 The side of the house with the sun will have slightly warmer temperatures during the day, while both sides will have cooler temperatures at night.